Section 146 of the Constitution Act, 1867: Purpose and interpretation

 The primary goal of Confederation in 1867 was to join the Province of Canada with the Maritime provinces of New Brunswick and Nova Scotia in a new federation.
 There had also been attempts to include Prince Edward Island and Newfoundland in Confederation, but at the time the Constitution Act, 1867 was drafted and passed, those attempts had not been successful.

 Prince Edward Island had participated in the first two conferences on Confederation in 1864, the Charlottetown Conference and the Quebec Conference, but ultimately rejected Confederation following a change in government in 1865.
 Newfoundland had sent delegates to the Quebec Conference, but also rejected Confederation, after a provincial election in 1866.
 In December 1866, the delegates from the Province of Canada, New Brunswick and Nova Scotia met for a final conference, at the London Conference.
 Even at that late stage, there had been unsuccessful discussions in London with Premier J. C. Pope of Prince Edward Island about possible terms that could persuade the Island to join Confederation.
-The delegates to the London Conference wanted to provide for the eventual inclusion of Prince Edward Island and Newfoundland, in case the political situation changed.G.P Browne (ed.), Documents on the Confederation of British North America (Montreal & Kingston: McGill-Queen's University Press, 2009; reprint of 1969 edition, with introduction by Janet Ajzenstat), p.
-338: Document 90, John A. Macdonald to Lord Carnarvon, February 28, 1867.
+The delegates to the London Conference wanted to provide for the eventual inclusion of Prince Edward Island and Newfoundland, in case the political situation changed.

 Although the focus of Confederation was on the eastern British North American colonies, the delegates to the Quebec Conference also adopted a broader view of the potential for the new country, with the possibility of expansion all the way to the Pacific.
-They wanted to provide for a way to include the British possessions of Rupert's Land and the North-Western Territory, and also the colony of British Columbia.Quebec Resolutions, October 1864, resolution 10.
+They wanted to provide for a way to include the British possessions of Rupert's Land and the North-Western Territory, and also the colony of British Columbia.

 Section 146 responded to all of these possibilities by setting out a procedure for other colonies to agree to join Confederation.
 Prince Edward Island, Newfoundland, and British Columbia all had local governments created by the British government.
 Section 146 provided that those provinces could join Canada if first approved by joint resolutions of the federal government and the provincial government, which then would be implemented by an order in council passed by the British government.